friend1ws/pmsignature/README.md

 For extracting mutation signatures, principal component analysis or nonnegative matrix factorization have been popular.
-Compared to these existing approaches, the `pmsignature` has following advantages:
+Compared to these existing approaches, the *pmsignature* has following advantages:

-1. *pmsignature* can perform robust estimation of mutation signatures even taking account for many mutation features such as two bases 5' and 3' to the mutated sites.
+1. *pmsignature* can perform robust estimation of mutation signatures in case of many mutation features are taken into account such as two bases 5' and 3' to the mutated sites.
 2. *pmsignature* provides intuitively interetable visualization of mutation signatures, which is reminicent of sequencing logos.

-Currently, *pmsignature* can only accept tab delimited text files with specialized format.
-We will improve the program so that it can accept VCF format files.

 ## Paper